-Cruise clothing packing list (for ladies)
+Cruise clothing packing list for women

-Here’s a list of clothing to bring on a 7 day Caribbean Cruise, however adjust the guidelines to your personal preferences and style.
+Here’s a list of clothing to bring on a 7 day Cruise, however adjust the guidelines to your personal preferences and style.

 Full disclosure – I like to shop, I over-pack and I bring too many shoes.